Naomi Long responds to claims of aggressive verbal abuse in her party by ex-assembly candidate Jackie Coade

-Naomi Long: Alliance Party leader rejects claims of aggressive verbal abuse by ex-assembly candidate Jackie Coade
+Naomi Long: Alliance Party leader rejects claims of aggressive verbal abuse in her party by ex-assembly candidate Jackie Coade

 Alliance leader Naomi Long has said she cannot comment on claims from a former election candidate that she had to leave the party due to aggressive verbal abuse by a veteran member.